 What is the Physical Culture Movement?

-Posted on February 23, 2018 by Movement Health in Just saying.., Professional observations, Your Health
+Posted on February 23, 2018 by Movement Health in Just saying.., Physical Culture

 The Physical Culture Movement was a health and fitness movement that began in Europe during the 19th century, spreading to England and the United States it continued till the mid-20th century.
 The Movement’s ideology was driven by multiple factors and it had an eclectic group of contributors.
 The Physical Culture Movements legacy can still be found today in disciplines such as Gymnastics, Body building, modern Massage, Sport/Exercise science and Physical therapy (McKenzie, 2013).